 This morning it is an early start as you continue to Palmyra, an oasis in the Syrian desert, which contains the monumental ruins of a great city that was one of the most important cultural centres of the ancient world.
 From the 1st to the 2nd century, the art and architecture of Palmyra, standing at the crossroads of several civilizations, married Graeco-Roman techniques with local traditions and Persian influences.
 Enjoy a full day here to visit the ruined city.

-The grand monumental colonnaded street, open in the centre with covered side passages, and subsidiary cross streets of similar design, together with the major public buildings, form an outstanding illustration of architecture and urban layout at the peak of Rome’s expansion in and engagement with the East.
+The grand monumental colonnaded street, open in the centre with covered side passages, and subsidiary cross streets of similar design, together with the major public buildings, form an outstanding illustration of architecture and urban layout at the peak of Rome’s expansion in an engagement with the East.
 The great temple of Ba’al is considered one of the most important religious buildings of the 1st century AD in the East and of unique design.
 The carved sculptural treatment of the monumental archway through which the city is approached from the great temple, is an outstanding example of Palmyrene art.
 The large scale funerary monuments outside the city walls in the area known as the Valley of the Tombs, display distinctive decoration and construction methods.
 Spend time exploring and take in further sites, such as the Arch of Triumph, the Great Colonnade, the Theatre, the Agora and the Tombs.
 Drive onwards to the town of Hama.
 (B)

 Aleppo was arguably one of the worst affected cities during the Syrian war.
 Here you’ll get the chance to see some of the terrible destruction, as well as the opportunity to witness the early stages of the massive rebuilding projects that Syrians are now undertaking.
-Your first stop today will be the famous Aleppo Castle.
-You will also be able to see the destroyed souk.

 Download this tour’s PDF brochure and start your planning offline!